 First of all, most people don’t actually cultivate pokeweed in their gardens.
 Sure, it very well might be there, growing wild along the fence or in the garden, but the gardener didn’t actually plant it.
 The birds had a hand in the sowing of the pokeberry.
 Each pokeberry devoured by a hungry bird has 10 seeds with an outer coating that is so hard the seeds can remain viable for 40 years!

-The pokeweed, or pokeberry, also goes by the names of poke or pigeonberry.
-Pretty much labeled as a weed, the plant can grow up to 8-12 feet in height and 3-6 feet across.
+The pokeweed, or pokeberry, also goes by the name of poke or pigeonberry.
+Pretty much labeled as a weed, the plant can grow up to 8-12 feet (3.5 to 3.5 m.) in height and 3-6 feet (1 to 2 m.) across.
 It can be found in Sunset zones 4-25.

-Along the magenta stems hang spear-head shaped 6- to 12-inch long leaves and long racemes of white blooms during the summer months.
+Along the magenta stems hang spearhead-shaped 6- to 12-inch (15 to 30.5 cm.) long leaves and long racemes of white blooms during the summer months.
 When the flowers are spent, green berries appear that slowly ripen to almost black.

 Uses for Pokeberries

 Native Americans used this perennial herb as a salve and a cure for rheumatism, but there are many other uses for pokeberries.
 Many animals and birds gorge themselves on the berries, which are toxic to people.
 In fact, the berries, roots, leaves, and stems are all toxic to humans.
 This doesn’t prevent some people from ingesting the tender spring leaves, though.
 They pick the young leaves and then boil them at least two times to remove any toxins.
 The greens are then made into a traditional spring dish called “poke sallet.”